 STARING AT THE DEFORMITY

 Our biggest fear is the strange and unpleasant stares of people who may not have seen anyone with such a deformity before.
-Something that can hurt and make most of us uncomfortable is this, the uncontrollable staring directly into the hole of our chest.
+Something that can hurt and make most of us uncomfortable is, the uncontrollable staring directly into the hole of our chest.

 Even if those individuals are completely unaware of what they are doing and have no malicious intent, it seems uncultured and creates an awkward atmosphere.